Knitting decrease stitches

-If you are a beginning knitter, you may be ready to learn how to decrease.
+If you are a beginning knitter, you may be ready to learn some knitting decrease stitches.
 There are a number of ways to do this.
 In this post I’ll share three common right side knitting decreases with you and a short video tutorial for each.

 Not always, but often in knitting we are working knit stitches on the right side of the fabric and purl stitches on the wrong side of the fabric.
 Think of wrong and right here like how a shirt is either right or wrong side out.
 The right side of the fabric is the one that we mean for everyone to see, and the wrong side is the one that we do not intend to be seen.

-The decreases I will show you below are usually worked when we are looking at the right side of our project, so they are variations of knit stitches rather than purl stitches.
+The knitting decrease stitches I will show you below are usually worked when we are looking at the right side of our project, so they are variations of knit stitches rather than purl stitches.

 Decreases “lean” one way or the other.

 Something to know about decreases is that they look like they are leaning either right or left.
 The direction it leans is determined by which of the two stitches winds up in front.
 A right-leaning decrease has the second stitch in the front and it is leaning to the right.
 A left-leaning stitch has the first stitch in front when it’s complete, and it is leaning to the left.

 If you are working from a pattern, just follow it.
 But it is interesting to know that when you work a series of decreases over several rows, you will create a diagonal line that leans one way or the other.
 I will tell you which way each decrease leans as I tell you about that decrease.

 K2tog is how you abbreviate “knit two stitches together.”
 This decrease leans to the right.
 It is pretty easy to execute, although tight knitting can make it harder.
 For this knitting decrease you will put your right needle through the second stitch on your left needle and then at the same time, also slide it through the first stitch that you initially skipped, yarn over your right needle, and pull through the two stitches together.